SudeepaNoble/Android-Buttons/MainCode.md

 # Android-Buttons
 Buttons in Android
-A button consists of text or an icon (or both text and an icon) that communicates what action occurs when the user touches it.
+A button consists of text or an icon (or both text and an icon) that communicates what action occurs when the user touches it. onClick takes the text of button and onClickListener holds the id.
+So, the more professional way is using onClickListener.

   In the code I gave below, the first button(id= button1) is by onclick and the second one(id= button2) is by OnClickListener